Gurpartap/aescrypt/README.md

-# AESCrypt - Simple Ruby AES encryption / decryption
+# AESCrypt - Simple AES encryption / decryption for Ruby

 AESCrypt is a simple to use, opinionated AES encryption / decryption Ruby gem that just works.